kcenon/thread_system/README.md

 - **Intuitive API design**: Clean, self-documenting interfaces reduce learning curve
 - **Rich documentation**: Comprehensive Doxygen documentation with examples
 - **Flexible configuration**: Adaptive queues with automatic optimization
-- **Debugging support**: Built-in logging and monitoring capabilities
+- **Modular components**: Use only what you need - logging and monitoring are optional

 ### 🌐 **Cross-Platform Compatibility**
 - **Universal support**: Works on Windows, Linux, and macOS